openforcefield/openforcefield.org/openforcefield/content/faq/_index.md

 layout: faq
 ---

+## How can I join the Open Force Field Consortium as an Industry Partner?

+See the [Open Force Field Consortium](../consortium/) page for more information on how to join.

-## How can I stay up to date with Open Force Field Initiatve activites and developments?
+## How can I join the Open Force Field Consortium as an Academic Investigator?

-You can sign up for your mailing list [here](http://eepurl.com/dHzukb).
+Get in touch with one of the [current Open Force Field Investigators](../members/) if you're interested in joining as an investigator.

 ## What molecular simulation packages will your force fields work in?